Dead End

 From “Crime in the Streets” to “West Side Story”

 Watched a clumsy but fascinating film called Crime in the Streets.
 It started as a 1955 live TV play by Reginald Rose presented by the Elgin Hour, directed by Sidney Lumet.
-A young John Cassavetes starred as Frankie, a member … Continue reading
+A young John Cassavetes starred as Frankie, a member of a street gang called the Hornets.
+Robert Preston was featured as an idealistic social Continue reading